hyukjunlim/CheapNet/README.md

 ## Key Features

-- **Hierarchical Representations**: Uses higher-level node and cluster representations to enhance the understanding of protein-ligand interactions.
+- **Hierarchical Representations**: Higher-level representations to enhance the understanding of protein-ligand interactions that act as groups.
 - **Cross-Attention Mechanism**: Leverages cross-attention to capture significnat interactions between protein and ligand clusters.
-- **Efficiency**: Designed to be memory-efficient, requiring minimal memory and computation compared to other models.
+- **Performance**: Achieves high accuracy of protein-ligand binding affinity prediction across various datasets.
-- **Generalizability**: Achieves high accuracy of protein-ligand binding affinity prediction across various datasets.
+- **Efficiency**: Designed to be memory-efficient, requiring minimal memory and computation compared to other attention-based models.

 ## Installation